Pink Flowering currant is a five foot deciduous shrub with long showy

 Click here for more about California Currants and Gooseberries

-Ribes sanguineum glutinosum tolerates sand, clay and seasonal flooding.
+Ribes sanguineum var. glutinosum tolerates sand, clay and seasonal flooding.

-Ribes sanguineum glutinosum is great for a bird garden.
+Ribes sanguineum var. glutinosum is great for a bird garden.

-Ribes sanguineum glutinosum's foliage color is green, type is deciduous and has fragrance.
+Foliage of Ribes sanguineum var. glutinosum has color green, is deciduous and has fragrance.

 Flower of Ribes sanguineum var. glutinosum has color pink.